College of Media Visiting Committee

 Former Vice President of Corporate Communications, Air Products and Chemicals, Inc.

-Elizabeth (Betsy) Klebe Dziedzic is the former Vice President of Corporate Communications at Air Products and Chemicals, Inc., where she had global responsibility for media, financial, crisis, employee and marketing communications; reputation management; public relations; brand management; visual communications and communications technology for 14 years until retiring in 2013.
+Elizabeth (Betsy) Klebe Dziedzic is the former Vice President of Corporate Communications at Air Products and Chemicals, Inc., a Fortune 300 Industrial Gases and Chemical manufacturer, where she had global responsibility for media, financial, crisis, employee and marketing communications; reputation management; public relations; brand management; visual communications and technology for 14 years until retiring in 2013.

-Klebe joined Air Products in 1980 in the Human Resources department, where she held positions of increasing responsibility in compensation, diversity and human resources operations.
-In 1992, she was named director of Quality within the company’s Process Systems Group, and expanded that role in 1994.
-Klebe became director of Corporate Communications in 1999 before being appointed a corporate officer as the department Vice President in 2005.
+Betsy joined Air Products in 1980 in the Human Resources department, where she held positions in compensation, diversity and human resources operations.
+She later served as director of Quality prior to joining Corporate Communications in 1999.

-She received a B.S. degree in journalism from West Virginia University in 1979.
-Klebe is a member of the Arthur W. Page Society, past chairman of the Conference Board’s Council on Corporate Communications Strategy and past first vice-chairman of the board of directors of the State Theatre for the Performing Arts of Easton, Pa.
-Klebe, a third generation Mountaineer, was born in New Castle, Pa. and now resides in Easton, PA with her husband, Jim.
-Their two children are both Maryland Terrapins.
+Betsy is a member of the Arthur W. Page Society, past chairman of the Conference Board’s Council on Corporate Communications Strategy, past first vice-chairman of the board of directors of the State Theatre for the Performing Arts of Easton, Pa and is currently serving as vice president, Exploring for the Minsi Trails Council of the Boy Scouts of America.

 SAMME GEEWVU, BSJ, 1975